pine64/website/content/documentation/PineNote/Introduction.md

 The PineNote is based on the in 2021 released Rockchip RK3566 SoC.
 The upstreaming status of the SoC functionality can be found on the [Quartz64 development](/documentation/Quartz64/Development#upstreaming_status) documentation page of the Quartz64 single-board computer using the same SoC.
 In the [PineNote development](/documentation/PineNote/Development/#mainline_development) documentation page you’ll find the items specific for the PineNote.

-The early adopter’s batch of the PineNote is aimed solely at early adopters - more specifically, the units are solely intended to find their way into the hands of users with extensive Linux experience.
-If you’re looking to buy a PineNote in the first batch, you must expect to write software for it, not to write notes on it.
-The software shipping from the factory for the first batch will not be suitable for taking notes, reading e-books, or writing your dissertation.
-It may not even boot to a graphical environment.
+The community edition batch of the PineNote is aimed solely at users with extensive Linux experience.
+The software while it has improved is still prone to software breaking issues, so users must be prepared to get their hands dirty.
+This batch is suitable for taking notes, reading ebooks and documents, and general tasks such as web browsing.

-An early version of a GNOME-based Debian image is available for [testing](/documentation/PineNote/Releases), but should not be expected to meet general-user readiness.
+The current default Debian firmware is available for users to download [here](https://github.com/PNDeb/pinenote-debian-image/releases).
+All core features works well out of the box (taking notes, reading ebooks and documents) but there are still some issues that arise due to updates from Debian (Trixie) testing.

 ## Help and support